ferreirafabio/video2tfrecord/README.md

 ## Requirements
 Successfully tested with:
 - Python 3.4 and 3.6
-- tensorflow 0.12.1
+- tensorflow 1.4.0
 - opencv-python 3.3.0.10
 - numpy 1.13.3

 ## Installation
 ### Python environment
-It is recommended to use pip and a virtual environment for a Python installation:
+It is recommended to use pip and a virtual environment for a Python installation.
+Therefore, differentia between the two use cases:
-1. Therefore, this repository includes a requirements.txt
+1. you've a environment up & running: ensure it meets requirements.txt
+2. you don't have an environment set up: I've added two installation scripts (for mac and linux) that can be run with `./install_*.sh` from the console.
+Before running the installation, please ensure both a Python 3 version, pip and virtualenv is installed on your machine.
+If you have a running

 ### OpenCV
 you esentially have two options for preparing the OpenCV installation: